• Skip to primary navigation

 Having a policy like this is important because it’s better to take action when you have time rather than having a huge ship barreling down on you.

-Side note: we’ll soon be launching a new course offering a video series providing a fully customizable Boat Safety Manual.
-Our Sea Safety course outlines boat safety equipment, how to use it, boat procedures (Man Overboard, Loss of Engine, Taking on Water, etc.) in addition to policies like when to wear a life jacket, the shoe’s on deck, sunscreen policy, and more.
+Side note: we have a new course offering a video series providing a fully customizable Boat Safety Manual.
+Our Boat Safety Course outlines boat safety equipment, how to use it, boat procedures (Man Overboard, Loss of Engine, Taking on Water, etc.) in addition to policies like when to wear a life jacket, the shoe’s on deck, sunscreen policy, and more.

 Avoiding Ship Collisions